THE MAJESTY OF CALMNESS

 How about you?
 Would you like to scale the utmost height and catch a gleam of glory bright?
 Would you like to have a calmness of the soul that is invulnerable to outward circumstances?
 Would you like to possess an inner-peace that is impregnable to doubts, worries, and fears?
 Would you like to be shaken by nothing and able to shake off everything?
 If so, be forewarned that it is a steep slope to this soaring spiritual summit, but one that can be scaled with God's help if you are willing to persevere in its painstaking ascent.

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like The Majesty of Calmness, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click the DONATE NOW button below or mail your check or money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.

 Recommend our website to a friend